AN220152 How to retain RAM data in reset procedure and low-power mode transition in TRAVEO™ T2G family

 Use case:

-Figure 6 shows an example flow for the reset procedure in RAM0 with LVD interrupt.
+Note: When the LVD threshold voltage is changed, the target voltage must also be changed step by step.
+See ERRATA ID 218 for more details.
+Figure 6 shows an example flow for the reset procedure in RAM0 with the LVD interrupt.

-Figure 6.
-Flowchart of example reset procedure in RAM0 with LVD interrupt
+Flowchart of an example of the reset procedure in RAM0 with LVD interrupt

-*For details of the interrupt setting, see the "Interrupts" chapter of the architecture TRM.
+*For details of the interrupt setting, see the "Interrupts" chapter of the architecture reference manual .

-2. If low voltage is detected with a voltage drop on VDDD, LVD1 generates an interrupt to the CPU.
+If low voltage is detected with a voltage drop on VDDD, LVD1 generates an interrupt to the CPU

-3. The CPU checks to see whether the VDDD supply voltage has recovered.
+The CPU checks to see whether the VDDD supply voltage has recovered

-4. If VDDD has recovered, the CPU verifies that a BOD reset has not occurred.If a BOD reset has not occurred, RAM0 data is retained.
-However, if a BOD reset has occurred, RAM0 data must be discarded.
+If VDDD has recovered, the CPU verifies that a BOD reset has not occurred.If a BOD reset has not occurred, RAM0 data is retained.
+However, if a BOD reset has occurred, RAM0 data must be discarded

 Table 3 lists the parameters and Table 4 lists the functions of the configuration part in SDL for reset using LVD interrupt settings.